Kyle Seager lets the Mariners walk off the field winners against Rays

 After disliking a questionable called strike from home-plate umpire Joe West on an inside fastball from right-hander Pete Fairbanks, Seager jumped all over a 97-mph fastball in the middle of plate, ripping a hard ground ball through the infield that was by second baseman Brandon Lowe and first baseman Ji-Man Choi before they could even think of stopping it.

-A celebrating Jake Bauers raced home, scoring the winning run against his former team while his current teammates spilled out of the dugout to try and tackle Seager in right field to celebrate a 6-5 walkoff win over the Tampa Bay Rays.
+A celebrating Jake Bauers raced home, scoring the winning run against his former team while his current teammates spilled out of the dugout to try and tackle Seager in right field to celebrate a 6-5 walk-off win over the Tampa Bay Rays.

+“It was supposed to be an off day for Kyle, but when you get to that point in the game and you’ve got your one bullet to shoot, you might as well shoot it,” manager Scott Servais said.
+“I give Seags a ton of credit.
+On an off day, you kind of shut down mentally and physically, but we gave him a heads up that if there’s two out and two on in the ninth, we were probably gonna need him to hit.
+He stepped up got the big hit for us.”

 The late-inning heroics from Seager extended his consecutive games played streak to 207 games.
 It’s the second-longest active streak in MLB behind Whit Merrifield’s 374 consecutive games played for Kansas City.

-But coming into the game, Seager didn’t really know or care too much about the streak and wasn’t expecting to play.
+“The plan was a full day down to regroup physically and mentally,” Servais said.

+Seager didn’t participate in the pregame infield work and the Mariners didn’t take pregame batting practice.
+The only time he was on the field before the game was to chat with his former teammate and buddy Mike Zunino and former head athletic trainer Rick Griffin.

 But in the eighth inning, he was told he might pinch hit if there was a chance to win or tie the game in the bottom of the ninth.
-His teammates got him into the game.

 Down 5-4 going into the ninth inning, Dylan Moore worked a walk off of Fairbanks and Bauers followed with a single to center.
 After a failed bunt attempt by Luis Torrens, Shed Long Jr. laced a double into left field to score Moore with the tying run.
 Seager saw none of this happening.
 He was in the underneath batting cages taking swings off of longtime batting practice pitcher Nasusel Cabrera, getting ready to possibly pinch hit.

-People were relaying what was happening to him.
+“I was in the cage for most of the inning,” he said.
+“You can kind of hear the highlights.
+And someone was yelling at me what was going on.”

 The victory helped offset the disappointment of losing another starting pitcher to an injury.

 Right-hander Justin Dunn exited the game after just two innings pitched with what the team labeled as right-shoulder discomfort.
+He will undergo an MRI on Friday morning.

+“It was bothering me a little bit during warm ups,” he said.
+“But it was one of those situations where you’ve got to be able to throw through some stuff.
+And at that point, I felt like it was my job to go take the ball and see how long I can go.
+But in the second inning, I felt like my arm action was changing a little bit.
+And that was kind of my tell to say something.”

 Dunn pitched two shutout innings, allowing just one hit — a single from Randy Arozarena — and striking out a batter.
 His fastball was touching 95 mph and he showed no signs of issues on the mound.